shikhar-srivastava/MachineLearningIITKGP/README.txt

 ~~~~~~~~~~~~~ (I) DEPENDENCIES ~~~~~~~~~~~~~~~

-	(1.1) For compilation and execution of the Java Servlets, the following dependencies are necessary:
+	(1.1) For compilation and execution of the Java Servlets, the following dependencies will be used:

 			- DeepLearning4Java (SNAPSHOT-bin.jar version >= 0.4-rc0), ND4J and CANOVA jars
 			- JavaML (>=0.1.7) jar